Julian22222/PRACTICE/Express_server/README.md

 // if we passed some data in controllers , then we need to receive it here -->exports.fetchTopics =(topicId, name, dataFromUser)=>{....}
 exports.fetchTopics =()=>{

-//to avoid
+//GROUPBY and/or ORDERBY not supported Parammetrs in PSQL requests (User can pass any data to database using this parammers -> GROUPBY, ORDERBY), therefore to avoid SQL injection we need to write some logic-->
-//create array with the the same options from filter or any dropdown menu if you have on the Front-End cons validOrder = ["asc", "desc"];  //<--example of how to filter the list order from Front-End,  we put here only options from the Fron-End --> "asc" and "desc"
+//we create array with the the same options from filter or any dropdown menu if you have on the Front-End cons validOrder = ["asc", "desc"];  //<--example of how to filter the list order from Front-End,  we put here only options from the Fron-End --> "asc" and "desc"